-Back in the 1980's, the San Diego Builders Association built a large home from the ground up in less than 3 hours.
-At the time it set a record.
+Back in 2005, the Tyler Texas Area Builders Association built a large home from the ground up in less than 3 hours.
+At the time, it set a record.
 Here's the video.

 It was a promotional effort to publicize the Association, but the overarching message was the importance of planning.
-While the build itself took just 3 hours, it was the product of months and months of meetings – among engineers, architects, builders, landscapers, tradesman and project planners – to spec out every last aspect of the project.
+While the build itself took just 2:52 hours, it was the product of months of meetings – among engineers, architects, builders, landscapers, tradesman, and project planners – to spec out every last aspect of the project.

 When hundreds of people showed up at the build site and the whistle blew to start, there were no questions or discussions.
-There wasn't any time.
 People just executed their part of the plan at the exact time designated.

 Kane Logistics brings that highly coordinated mindset into each project with our customers.
 Two major start-up projects were recently completed.